Book Online With:

 Published on 01/27/21

 No period?
 Sounds kind of nice.
-Less worry, less planning, and a nice break from the years of month-to-month fatigue, cramping, and hunger cues.
+There is less worry, less planning, and you get a nice break from the years of month-to-month fatigue, cramping, and hunger cues.
 Sounds pretty convenient, right?

-Although irregular menstrual cycles can kind of be normal, an entire lack of a menstruation can be a concern.
-For women who are 16 and older, and never had a period, this is called primary amenorrhea.
-If they have had a period but have missed several in six months time, that is called secondary amenorrhea.
+Although irregular menstrual cycles can kind of be normal, an entire lack of menstruation can be a concern.
+For women who are 16 and older and never had a period, this is called primary amenorrhea.
+If they have had a period but have missed several in six months, that is called secondary amenorrhea.

 There are many reasons you may have amenorrhea.
-If you’re not pregnant or breastfeeding, a lack of a period could be a sign for other underlying issues.
-A complete missed period may be one amongst many symptoms for a condition.
+If you’re not pregnant or breastfeeding, a lack of a period could be a sign of other underlying issues.
+Can stress push your period back?
+Yes, stress is one of the factors that can delay your period.
+A completely missed period may be one among many symptoms of a condition.
 Underlying conditions that also lead to headaches, cramping without bleeding, and changes in vision.

-Birth Control: birth control pills inhibit ovulation.
+• Birth Control: Birth control pills inhibit ovulation.
 This also happens with the birth control injections.
 IUD devices may also be the cause for light or no periods at all.
-And other medicines like antidepressants may be the cause for missed periods.
+Other medicines like antidepressants may be the cause of missed periods.
 Normally, with discontinued use of any of these, the period should resume.

-PCOS (Polycystic Ovarian Syndrome): a hormone imbalance that encompases various symptoms.
-One being missed periods.
+• PCOS (Polycystic Ovarian Syndrome): A hormone imbalance that encompasses various symptoms.
+One is missed periods.
 Happens when the ovaries produce more male hormones than normal and can cause cysts to develop on the ovaries.
-This also means an excess in estrogen and too much of the androgen hormone that causes weight gain around the stomach, as well as acne and facial hair.
+This also means an excess of estrogen and too much of the androgen hormone that causes weight gain around the stomach, as well as acne and facial hair.

-Weight Extremes: women who are considered obese are likely to have missed periods.
-As well as women who deal with rapid weight loss, especially from surgery.
+• Weight Extremes: Women who are considered obese are likely to have missed periods.
+This includes women who deal with rapid weight loss, especially from surgery.
 Women who exercise in excess or have lower than 15% body fat have also been known to have missed periods.

-Reproductive Structural Issues: If you’ve had a delivery of a D&C to remove tissue from the uterus, the scarring that occurs from those procedures can affect your body’s ability to have periods.
-As well as other issues like conditions in the thyroid gland or abnormalities in the vagina are structural issues that can affect menstrual cycles.
+• Reproductive Structural Issues: If you’ve had a delivery of a D&C to remove tissue from the uterus, the scarring that occurs from those procedures can affect your body’s ability to have periods.
+Other issues like conditions in the thyroid gland or abnormalities in the vagina are structural issues that can affect menstrual cycles.

 Concerns

 Missing menstrual cycles is a reason to sit down with your doctor.
-A lack of a period can be signs for infertility problems, hormone imbalances, and even other underlying conditions like prediabetes.
+A lack of a period can be a sign of infertility problems, hormone imbalances, and even other underlying conditions like prediabetes.
 Talking to your doctor can help find the root cause of your amenorrhea and help you develop a plan to treat it.

 However, if you’ve missed a period this month, don’t fret!
 It is normal to miss your period once in a blue moon.
 One missed period can be a response to a lot of things.
 Stress, change, diet, etc. As well as larger issues.